yelbachir/multgam_pkg/README.md

 <a name="comments"/></a>
 ## 3. General comments
 - The package is under development.
-- The convergence criteria are conservative, if the training seems to not converge, increase `MLTol` to `1e-06` or `1e5`.
+- The convergence criteria are conservative, if the training does not converge, increase `MLTol` to `1e-06` or `1e5`.
 If this still does not converge, please report the error to maintainer following Section 4.

 <a name="bugs"/></a>
 ## 4. Bugs, help and suggestions